 - Other complications of diabetes.

-- Diabetes in children and adolescents can be well managed with the help of a skilled team of pediatric diabetic specialists.
-We at Fayth clinic offers high-quality care and management of pediatric diabetes.
+- Diabetes in Children and adolescents can be well managed with the help of a skilled team of pediatric diabetic specialists.
+We at Fayth clinic offers high-quality Diabetic Rehab Service and care, management of pediatric diabetes.